BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 0xD102e777e893f30cb9630a32A9370ED6d575226B
 ```

 2\.
-Go to **MetaMask**, connecting to `TomoChain testnet` and using your _buyer wallet_ with enough funds.
+Go to **MetaMask**, connecting to `Viction testnet` and using your _buyer wallet_ with enough funds.
 Click the **Send** button.

 3\.
 Paste the `Crowdsale address`.
-Set the amount `20 TOMO` you want to send.
+Set the amount `20 VIC` you want to send.
 Select the **Transaction Fee** (gas, gas price) and click **Next**.
 After a few seconds your transaction will be confirmed as successful.

 ![](<../.gitbook/assets/image (9) (1).png>)

-You can see the Crowdsale buy transaction. `20 TOMO` were sent, and the contract sent `10'000 MYT` back to the buyer wallet.
-[Here is the transaction](https://scan.testnet.tomochain.com/txs/0xc35a3d487ca0a87b85b6c113ae7776ab70eb8ee3310490c772dc68cf830191ec) of this tutorial on **TomoScan**.
+You can see the Crowdsale buy transaction. `20 VIC` were sent, and the contract sent `10'000 MYT` back to the buyer wallet.
+[Here is the transaction](https://scan.testnet.Viction.com/txs/0xc35a3d487ca0a87b85b6c113ae7776ab70eb8ee3310490c772dc68cf830191ec) of this tutorial on **TomoScan**.

-Now you can visit the [Token Holders list](https://scan.testnet.tomochain.com/tokens/0xd2e70e8386c9e3deca6583686a12f8da62b59969#tokenHolders), and you will find two holders:
+Now you can visit the [Token Holders list](https://scan.testnet.Viction.com/tokens/0xd2e70e8386c9e3deca6583686a12f8da62b59969#tokenHolders), and you will find two holders:

 * The ICO/team: has `15'990'000 MYT`
 * Our buyer wallet: has `10'000 MYT`